lgope/til/README.md

 <br>

 Down below you can see the fact I just created!
 Note that the fact **React was developed by Google** is disputed, as seen by the `[⛔️ DISPUTED]` that precedes it.
-For a fact to be disputed it must be voted false more than it was voted interesting.
+For a fact to be disputed, it must be voted false more than it was voted interesting.
 To vote on a fact simply press the `👍` or `⛔️` buttons as seen below as well.

 <br>